BGI-flexlab/fastqueeze/README.md

 In these 2 conditions, a file named "test.arc" will be created.

+Note: If the index was built with "-q", the compression parameters must be with "-q" as well.

 ### Decompression
 No matter SE or PE input, the command to decompress test.arc is: